CREATE TABLE

 PRIMARY INDEX

-The PRIMARY INDEX is a sparse index containing sorted data based on the indexed field.
-This index clusters and sorts data as it is ingested, without affecting data scan performance.
-A PRIMARY INDEX is optional.
+The PRIMARY INDEX is an optional sparse index that sorts and organizes data based on the indexed field as it is ingested, without affecting data scan performance.
 For more information, see Primary indexes.

 PRIMARY INDEX <column_name>[, <column_name>[, ...n]]